RapidoNZ/rapido-api-client/README.md

 #### Accredo configuration

-To be able to connect to your system you will a config file in the root of your app called `accredoConfig.json`.
+To be able to connect to your system you will need a config file in the root of your app called `accredoConfig.json`.
 If this is not possible, you can pass this information in an environment variable called `ACCREDO_CONFIG` as a `JSON` string.

 This file contains the following information: